 If you have a booking with an overseas airline, check the website for official updates regarding flight cancellations, changes and refunds.

 Again, it’s worth communicating directly with your airline to see what help is on offer.
-Alternatively, if you bought your ticket with a credit card, you might be able to lodge a dispute for cancelled or unfulfilled services.
+Alternatively, if you bought your ticket with a credit card, you might be able to lodge a dispute for a cancelled or unfulfilled service.

-Now that there is a level-4 travel alert for all destinations, you will not be covered if you decide to leave the country.
+Now that there is a level-4 travel alert for all destinations, you are not covered if you decide to leave the country.

 What are epidemic and pandemic exclusions in travel insurance?

-Often, general travel insurance policies have an exclusion which restricts what you can claim in relation to epidemics or pandemics.
-This means that, even if you bought your policy before your insurance company’s cut-off date, you might not be covered in the way you think you are.
+Often, general travel insurance policies have an exclusion which restricts what you can claim in relation to epidemics or pandemics, which means that, even if you bought your policy before your insurance company’s cut-off date, you might not be covered in the way you think you are.

-If your insurance company has an exclusion, you’ll be able to find it in the product disclosure statement (PDS).
+If your insurance company has an exclusion, you can find it in the product disclosure statement (PDS).
 Alternatively, you can call your insurer directly to find out exactly how you’re covered.
 In situations like this, insurers usually assess on a case-by-case basis, so it’s always worth communicating with them directly.